NZMSA/2021-introduction-to-general-software-development/git/README.md

 ![Create new repository](images/13.png)

 3.8 Run `git push` to push commits from our local repo to a remote repo.
-This exports commits to remote branches.
+This exports commits to remote branches on our GitHub account.

 ```
 git push
 ```
-3.9 If you compare `git log` again, you'll now see that our repository is now in sync with each other.
+3.9 If you compare `git log` again, you'll now see that our repository both remote and local are now in sync with each other.

 You can examine each commit to see what changes are included.